 See no Prepping Hear no Prepping Speak no Prepping

 Should you tell everyone you’re a Prepper.
-Whilst we would always encourage to share your knowledge of Prepping with family, loved ones and people you truly trust especially if there part of your survival plan.
+Whilst we would always encourage to share your knowledge of Prepping with family, loved ones and people you truly trust especially if they’re part of your survival plan.
 We recommend that you are far more cautious about telling just anyone.

 Doing this could be harmful to your plans and your family.
-Imagine this scenario, you live in an urban residential area, you are friendly with your neighbours and whilst chatting to them you mention your Prepping Skills and Resources.
+Imagine this scenario, you live in an urban residential area, you are friendly with your neighbors and whilst chatting to them you mention your Prepping Skills and Resources.

 You then go about your business thinking nothing more about this chat.
-Then one day the SHTF, guess what there’s a very good chance these neighbours will remember the conversation.
+Then one day the SHTF, guess what there’s a very good chance these neighbors will remember the conversation.
 Best case scenario you are inundated with requests for help from genuinely scared people.
 Worst case scenario they attempt to take from you the prepping supplies you have worked hard for.

 Thanks for taking the time to read or Prepping 101 guide, please feel free to get in touch with any suggested improvements or additions.